atreyasha/spp-explainability/docs/develop.md

     2. Others

+        1.  find a better way of naming visualization pdfs to attribute to specific model

+        2.  fix terminology of STE/output neurons consistently after paper

-        1. GPU/CPU runs not always reproducible depending on multi-threading, see:
+        3. GPU/CPU runs not always reproducible depending on multi-threading, see:
             <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-        2.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length
+        4.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length

-        3.  add a comment above each code chunk which explains inner mechanisms better
+        5.  add a comment above each code chunk which explains inner mechanisms better

-        4.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+        6.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-        5.  add information on best model downloads and preparation -\> add these to Google Drive later on
+        7.  add information on best model downloads and preparation -\> add these to Google Drive later on

-        6.  add pydocstrings to all functions and improve argparse documentation
+        8.  add pydocstrings to all functions and improve argparse documentation

-        7.  provide description of data structures (eg. data, labels) required for training processes and lowercasing
+        9.  provide description of data structures (eg. data, labels) required for training processes and lowercasing

-        8.  update/remove git hooks depending on which features are finally used, eg. remove pre-push hook
+        10. update/remove git hooks depending on which features are finally used, eg. remove pre-push hook

-        9.  test download and all other scripts to ensure they work
+        11. test download and all other scripts to ensure they work

-        10. perform spell-check on readme
+        12. perform spell-check on readme

 ## Notes